mines-erds/course-overviews/558_Syllabus.md

-# Syllabus for GEOL 557 Earth Resource Data Science I: Fundamentals
+# Syllabus for GEOL 558 Earth Resource Data Science II: Applications and Machine-Learning

 ## Course Description:
-A hands-on course intended to introduce basic concepts of data science as it pertains to managing surface and subsurface Earth resources, and give examples that can be used in daily geoscience workflows.
+Hands-on applications (use cases) for Earth resource data science, with examples from the petroleum and minerals industries as well as water resource monitoring and remote-sensing of Earth change.
+Students are encouraged to provide their own datasets to enable real-world application of the concepts discussed.
 This course will use `python`, a modern objective programming language utilized in many earth-science applications, as well as Jupyter notebooks for testing and reporting.

 While this course will utilize examples from the petroleum industry; any earth scientist will benefit from the geospatial and subsurface data analysis techniques.
 Applicable fields of earth-science include:
 - petroleum geologists, both conventional and unconventional-focused